Thai baht: Mints Involved

+Issue 7 – 1908 – Mustache Series

-In 1908, the Siamese government commission Monnaie de Paris mint to produce a new series of coins for Rama V. The coins were engraved by A. Patey and became the most popular coins to collect amongst the collector today, though with massive conterfeit problems.
+In 1908, the Siamese government commissioned the Monnaie de Paris mint to produce a new series of coins for Rama V. These coins were engraved by A. Patey and became the most popular coins to collect amongst the collector today, though with massive conterfeit problems.
 The coins' shipment were delayed and were shipped to Siam around the time of the passing of Rama V, and so the coins were never put in to circulation.
 With this, the mint saw fit that the designs were to be adapted to depict Rama VI.